abhi-code-dotcom/Gemini_clone_Project/README.md

+• Developed a React.js application integrating Google Generative AI (Gemini-1.5 Flash model) for seamless interaction via text or voice commands, enabling versatile AI-assisted tasks.
+• Implemented advanced speech recognition using native browser APIs, along with a user-friendly Sidebar for navigation and activity tracking.
+• Designed a responsive Main component with predefined prompts, a dynamic result display, and an animated loader for enhanced user experience

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.